google/in-silico-labeling/README.md

 ## TODOs

 1. Fix the tests.
-1. Fix the DAPI_CONFOCAL normalization bug.
+1. Fix the DAPI_CONFOCAL normalization bug for the Condition E data.
 Note: This bug was introduced after data was generated for the paper.